 I also constantly remind myself to look up!
 Looking up when in a city with a wide-angle lens can provide great converging lines from converging buildings.
 Leading lines in general are also great attributes in an image that draws the viewers eye into the photo.

 Playing around with long exposures can also make for interesting imagery.
 They add that extra wow factor.
 Again, for this technique, I would recommend using a tripod and start by exposing for up to 30 seconds this time.
 Keep your aperture and ISO as low as possible to lower your shutter speed to that extreme.
 I recommend keeping an eye out for buses or trains that can give cool colours in your trails.
 Another way for shooting light trails would be to capture multiple images shot from the same position and then blend the light trails from all of the exposures together in post.
 It will give you more consistent and dramatic light trails.

-"Photography provides the ability to process, appreciate and interpret the world around me.
-It allows me to express myself though a medium that simmultaniously documents moments in time.
-In essence it's my creative, visual diary."
+"Photography provides the ability to process, appreciate and interpret the world around me"